Caleb-Wishart/DECO3801-2021-Sem-2/README.md

 def defaults():
     """Provides the default context processors
     Returns:
-        dict: Variables for JINJA context
+        dict: Variables for JINJA2 context
             current_user: the user the is currently logged in or the Anonymous user subject : A list of all subjects with their names grade : A list of all grades with their names